A simple proof for Kazmi et al.'s iterative scheme: Abstract

 \section{Abstract}

-In this paper, a simple proof for the existence iterative scheme by using two Hilbert spaces due to Kazmi et al. [K. R. Kazmi, R. Ali, M. Furkan, Hybrid iterative method for split monotone \ldots, Numer Algor, 2017] is provided. \keywords{Weak convergence \and Strongly convergence \and Hilbert space}
+In this paper we provide a simple proof of the existence iterative scheme by using two Hilbert spaces due to Kazmi et al. [K. R. Kazmi, R. Ali, M. Furkan, Hybrid iterative method for split monotone \ldots, Numer Algor, 2017].